0n0w1c/IR3_Assets_labs/readme.md

 *Startup setting to select either lab (3x3) or quantum lab (5x5)*

+With Space Age:
+*Startup setting to select if Biolab is reskinned as quantum lab*

 If the IR3 Assets are not installed, this mod will do nothing.

 This mod does **not** include IR3 or the assets.